jbencina/kubernetes-bigquery-python/README.md

 +-------+
 ```

-# Querying the data
+# Date notes

 There are a few important caveats to the data collected
 1. There are likely duplicate entries in BigQuery.
 This is because multiple workers may grab the same message.
-Dedup on Tweet ID
+Dedup on Tweet ID.
+If you are only using 1 pubsub-to-bigquery instance this should not be a problem.
 2. Most Tweets are retweets.
 Filter for unique with `retweeted_status.id IS NULL`
 3. Tweets over 140 characters are truncated with `...`.
 These are typically retweets but some original tweets may also exceed the limit.
 Use `extended_tweet.full_text` to capture the full tweet.
 4. The data has many instances of Unicode
+5. Despite using the streaming API, there is still a rate limit imposed.
+You can view the GKE logs to see errors like `ERROR:root:Tweet Parse: Missing ID - b'{"limit":{"track":480788,"timestamp_ms":"1604114035737"}}\r\n'` which indicate 480,788 tweets were not sent back from the API.
+See more info at https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/guides/streaming-message-types

 Follow the Twitter API guide for the most detailed field explainations https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/overview/tweet-object